bewest/bayer-medtronic-interface/README.md

 ## Status Quo

+Work in progress:
-* can get into command mode, but does not send comms yet

-`python -m decobayer.modem`
+* can get into command mode `python -m decobayer.modem`
+* can read talk to pump remotely: `python -m decobayer.remote` As a test, this reads `SERIAL` environment variable, and reads that pump's model number.
+(In order for this to work, the comm's need to be initialized already, use `openaps` or `mm-send-comm.py` to initialize comms.

+### Help needed

+* PowerControl
+* Sending parameters
+* Identifying CRC's, length fields
+* Reading long frames, identifying length fields to determine when frames are done